Kongduino/ddForth/Tutorial.md

 The user enters `1 2 3`, which stacks 1, then 2, then 3.
 3 is thus on top of the stack, as shown by `.S`.

 `* +` is interpreted in that order, `*` first: 2 * 3, which removes 3 and 2, and puts 6 on the stack, then `+`: 1 + 6, finally putting 7 on the stack.
 Remember, operations that "touch" the stack affect it.
+(Things like `PICK` do not affect the state of the stack, but they're exceptions.)

 You can do the same with floats: